hautogdoad/foo/README.md

-# Foo
+# Foobar

 This is a very serious project with serious people and serious things go on here.

-Be gone.
+Absolutely no funny business.